miyanyan/mathplot/README.build.mac.md

-# Build morphologica on Apple Mac
+# Build mathplot on Apple Mac

-You don't need to *build* morphologica to use the headers, but you *will* need to install the dependencies.
+You don't need to *build* mathplot to use the headers, but you *will* need to install the dependencies.

-The cmake-driven morphologica build process compiles a set of test and example programs which require all of the dependencies to be met.
+The cmake-driven mathplot build process compiles a set of test and example programs which require all of the dependencies to be met.

-Programs that ```#include``` morphologica headers will also need to link to some or all of those dependencies.
+Programs that ```#include``` mathplot headers will also need to link to some or all of those dependencies.
 Finally, you'll need the cmake program and a C++ compiler which can compile c++-17 code.